arrow-kt/arrow/arrow-site/doc/docs/arrow-core/typeclasses/bifunctor/README.md

 fun Kind2<F, A, B>.bimap(fl: (A) -> C, fr: (B) -> D): Kind2<F, C, D>
 ```

-`bimap` takes two unary functions and a binary type constructor as a receiver such as `Tuple2(1, 3)` or `Left(5)` and applies whichever function it can -- both if it can!
+`bimap` takes two unary functions and a binary type constructor as a receiver, such as `Tuple2(1, 3)` or `Left(5)`, and applies whichever function it can -- both if possible!

 ```kotlin:ank
 import arrow.*